• Skip to primary navigation

 October 5, 2012 by Abby 14 Comments

 My hand bag is finally finished!
 It didn't actually take that long to put the bag together, but if you've been following along with my Build-a-Bag series you will know I had a few dramas with my fabric order so a lot of waiting for the post was involved.
 I am glad I resized and re-ordered the fabric...I think the size of the sunflowers is perfect now!
-I am so thrilled with ...
+I am so thrilled with how ...

 Read More »